xrrocha/nobocoder/README.md

 }
 ```

-To log messages at different levels we need the following trait:
+To log messages with a timestamp we need the following trait:

 ```scala
 trait Logger {